streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 ### Encryption

 All Streamlit apps are served entirely over HTTPS.
 All data sent to or from Streamlit over the public internet is encrypted in transit using 256-bit encryption.
-Our API and application endpoints are TLS only (v1.2).
+Our API and application endpoints use Transport Layer Security (TLS) 1.2 (or better).
 We use only strong cipher suites and HTTP Strict Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.
-We also encrypt data at rest using AES-256.
+We also encrypt data at rest using AES 256-bit encryption (or better).

 ### Permissions and Authentication

-Access to customer data is limited to authorized employees who require it for their job.
-We run a zero-trust corporate network so there are no corporate resources or additional privileges gained from being on Streamlit's internal network.
-We utilize single sign-on, 2-factor authentication (2FA), and enforce strong password policies to ensure access to all cloud-related services are protected.
+Access to customer data is limited to authorized employees.
+We run a zero-trust corporate network, utilize single sign-on and multi-factor authentication (MFA), and enforce strong password policies to ensure access to cloud-related services is protected.

 ### Incident Response

-We have an internal protocol for handling security events which includes escalation procedures, rapid mitigation, and documented post-mortems.
-We notify customers promptly and publicize security advisories at [https://streamlit.io/advisories](https://streamlit.io/advisories).
+Our internal protocol for handling security events includes detection, analysis, response, escalation, and mitigation procedures, and documented post-mortems.
+Security advisories are made available at [https://streamlit.io/advisories](https://streamlit.io/advisories).

 ### Penetration Testing

 Streamlit uses third-party security tools to scan for vulnerabilities on a regular basis.
 Our security partners conduct periodic, intensive penetration tests on the Streamlit platform.
-Our product development team immediately responds to any identified issues or potential vulnerabilities to ensure the quality and security of Streamlit applications.
+Our product development team responds to any identified issues or potential vulnerabilities to ensure the quality, security, and availability of Streamlit applications.

-## Security and Compliance Programs

 ### People

-#### Background Checks

-All Streamlit employees go through a thorough background check before hiring.

-### Training

-We take a least-privilege approach to the access and handling of data.
-While we retain a minimal amount of customer data and limit internal access on a need-to-know basis, all employees are required to review related security policies and are trained on proper data handling to ensure they uphold our strict commitment to the privacy and security of your data.
+Streamlit employees go through an industry-standard background check and sign a confidentiality statement before they start at Streamlit.
+All employees are required to review relevant security policies and are trained on proper data handling procedures.

-### Confidentiality

-All employees sign a confidentiality agreement before they start at Streamlit.

-## Vulnerability Control

 ### Vulnerability Management

-We keep our systems up-to-date with the latest security patches and continuously monitor for new vulnerabilities through compliance and security mailing lists.
-This includes automatic scanning of our code repositories for vulnerable dependencies.
+We keep our systems up-to-date with the latest security patches and continuously monitor for new vulnerabilities.
+This includes automated scanning of our code repositories for vulnerable dependencies.

+If you discover a vulnerability in one of our products or websites, please report the issue to [HackerOne](https://hackerone.com/snowflake?type=team).
+Although HackerOne is preferred, you can also email security@snowflake.com with your concerns.